Investing in New Construction vs Buying a Resale HomeSeptember 19, 2015

-Buying New Will Actually Save You Money!
+New Construction Will Save You Money Long-Term

 One factor that many prospective homebuyers should be taking into consideration is the actual cost of living in that home.
 Yes, when you’re planning to live somewhere for the next ten, twenty, or thirty years, that can seem small compared to the costs of living, furnishing, etc. – long enough, anyway, to not really give all the ways in which you could be saving much thought.
 The end result, however, is that when it comes time for you to sell your house and move on to another area for one reason or another, you may find yourself getting much less than you feel you “put into” the home over the years.
 Buying a resale house yourself is a good way to make this mistake; instead, consider buying new to increase savings in both an immediate and long-term sense.